-Misbah Muzaffer, BS Biology
+Misbah Muzaffer, DDS

 Ms. Muzaffer was born in Welch, WV in a Muslim household where her father (Dr. Muzaffer) practiced as a Pediatrician and still does today.
 Islam resides at the core of their beliefs and actions, and is why Dr. Muzaffer chose to work in a medically underserved community: because the people needed him.
 Volunteering at his clinic, Ms. Muzaffer was humbled and able to learn about the many challenges that face our rural and medically underserved communities from a young age.

 Accordingly, in efforts to give back to the community and help students pursue careers in the healthcare field, Ms. Muzaffer, aided in creating the Rotaract Club, Biology Club, and UNICEF Club.
 Additionaly, Ms. Muzaffer also noticed that there was a knowledge gap with respect to various faiths and minorities in rural WV, which sometimes led to nonacceptance, and even hate.
 As a result, and with a mission to increase bonds and love within her community, Mz.
 Muzaffer took it upon herself to collaborate with Dr. Rob Merritt to create the Appalachian Interfaith Alliance and is a part of WVU’s School of Dentistry’s Diversity, Equity, and Inclusion Committee.
 Further, she has also presented at conferences in Washington, D.C. and Lynchburg, VA, and other events about the misconceptions of Islam.